Email FacebookTwitterMenu burgerClose thin

 Consider working with a financial advisor whose insights and guidance can help create an opportunity out of what at first seems like a setback.

-What Is in a Severance Package?
+What’s in a Severance Package?

-Severance packages may also include access to job training, a headhunter or outplacement services, information about filing for unemployment, rollover paperwork for your retirement savings plan or pension, and an agreement to not disparage the company or sue the company, which you must sign to receive your severance pay.
+Some severance packages may also include access to job training, a headhunter or outplacement services, information about filing for unemployment, rollover paperwork for your retirement savings plan or pension, and an agreement to not disparage the company or sue the company, which you must sign to receive your severance pay.

 What Is a Reasonable Amount of Severance Pay?